 1,000 litres of grain neutral spirit (GNS) are distilled at a time.
 The alcohol, vapourised by steam, rises into the berry chamber, before being condensed back into liquid and held in a feint tank.
 Once all the original grain neutral spirit is distilled, the liquid in the feint is recondensed and passed through the berry chamber for a second time, to pick up even more of the flavours from the botanicals.
 The resultant spirit is then cut back to 41.8% using pure Scottish water, ready for bottling.

 Caorunn is distilled solely using vapour infusion with the world’s only working copper berry chamber.

 On the nose Caorunn has a bright and aromatic aroma.
 I also get the faintest hint of apple.
 It’s hard to tell, however, if that’s because I know it’s in there, given it’s become synonymous with the gin.

 Adding tonic opens up the florals and it’s a crisp and fresh G&T. Caorunn recommend serving with slices of pink lady apple as their signature pour.
-I actually preferred it with a wedge of orange to bring out more citrus and a little sweetness to balance the bitterness of quinine from the tonic.
+I actually preferred it with a twist of orange peel to bring out more citrus and a little sweetness to the balance.